sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 ## SIEM — Wazuh (via Security Onion)

 Wazuh already unifies SIEM + XDR capabilities.
 Its built-in Elastic Stack backend handles log aggregation, correlation, alerting, and dashboards.
-We could feed Suricata/Zeek logs from Security Onion into Wazuh's ingestion pipeline and use Wazuh as the central pane.
+As it's integrated into Security Onion, we can use it as the glass pane for all alerts.

 ---

 ## GRC — Eramba

-Eramba is the strongest open-source GRC option, offering policy management, risk assessment, audit management, and compliance modules with role-based access control and automated evidence collection.
+**Still under review** Eramba is the strongest open-source GRC option, offering policy management, risk assessment, audit management, and compliance modules with role-based access control and automated evidence collection.
 It supports multi-framework mapping and audit-ready reporting.

 ---